Whether your child is 3 months or 3 years old, one thing that comes up time and time again, is how to maintain good sleep once you have it.

 Conclusion: if your child is sick, you are treating the illness.
 This is not a sleep issue, sleep is secondary and can come off track due to a primary cause (the illness).

-If you had a child that was sleeping and your sleep has come off track and you need some help to get back on track, our ‘I need to talk’ option is the best package.
+If you had a child that was sleeping and your sleep has come off track and you need some help to get back on track, I'm here for you.
+The Quick Fix option is the best package for those whose child was sleep trained but whose sleep has gotten off track.

 Need to talk ?
 BOOK A CALL